 - Keep track of and monitor third party contractors’ accounts and privileges

-- Implement complex password policies and regularly check the complexity of passwords
+- Implement complex password policies and regularly check for weak passwords (for an enterprise health assessment, try our powerful, free-to-use Inspector app here)

 - Security training and feedback to employees

-To learn more about how you can thwart an attacker’s attempts to breach and move around a network I suggest reading Avi Kama’s blog Disrupting an Attacker from Exploiting Domain Credentials.
-I also suggest Eran Cohen’s blog for tips on how we can all lead a Healthy digital life to prevent personal credential compromise.
+To learn more about how you can thwart an attacker’s attempts to breach and move around a network, you can read Yaron Zinar’s blog on Disrupting the Cyber Kill Chain: How to Contain Use of Tools and Protocols.
+You can also take a look at Eran Cohen’s blog on living a healthy digital life to prevent personal credential compromise.